Health equity: Spatial disparities in health

 For some populations, access to healthcare and health resources is physically limited, resulting in health inequities.
 For instance, an individual might be physically incapable of traveling the distances required to reach healthcare services, or long distances can make seeking regular care unappealing despite the potential benefits.

 In 2019, the federal government identified nearly 80 percent of rural America as "medically underserved," lacking in skilled nursing facilities, as well as rehabilitation, psychiatric and intensive care units.
 In rural areas, there are approximately 68 primary care doctors per 100,000 people, whereas there are 84 doctors per 100,000 in urban centers.
 According to the National Rural Health Association, almost 10% of rural counties had no doctors in 2017.
 Rural communities face lower life expectancies and increased rates of diabetes, chronic disease, and obesity.
+There is a physical difference in access healthcare as well, for emergency instances or even therapies, where patients are to travel excessive distances to receive necessary care.
+These health disparities in rural areas are major problems.
+Over the pandemic, however, efforts were present to make healthcare more universal.
+In doing so, more awareness was given to rural populations.
+There are still things that need to be done, though, underlying health disparities in region are still prominent.
 Costa Rica, for example, has demonstrable health spatial inequities with 12–14% of the population living in areas where healthcare is inaccessible.
 Inequity has decreased in some areas of the nation as a result of the work of healthcare reform programs, however those regions not served by the programs have experienced a slight increase in inequity.